jxwleong/altera-de1-processor/README.md

 <br/>

 Figure above shows the state table of the processor.
 The state table will tells what are the next state based on different input signals and produce the relevant output signals.
 There are 11 different states for this processor.
+The transition of different states is determined by the Control Unit (CU).
+The CU will send the correct control signals after receiving the status signals from the Datapath (DP).
+The relationship between the control signals from CU and the states are stated in the table shown in Figure above.

 <br/>